ashawley/aws-lambda-github-merge/README.md

 Steps in detail:

-- Receive event from GitHub by way of Amazon SNS notification
+- Receive event from GitHub by way of AWS API Gateway request
 - Load config file from `application.conf`
-- Verify repo in SNS is same repo in config file
+- Verify repo in request is same repo in config file
 - Find name of base branch in config file to merge on to
 - Use GitHub token in config file to call GitHub API
 - Find all pull requests in the repo for the base branch